shiyuishere/LifeProject/README.md

 - A new repository named LifeProject has been initialized on GitHub to manage core classification modules.

-## Contributing
-FTOLP is an open-source project, and we welcome contributions from the community, from bug reports & feature requests to code contributions.
-Read our [contributing guidelines](https://github.com/sodascience/metasyn/blob/develop/.github/CONTRIBUTING.md) for more information and to get started!

 ## Contact
 FTOLP is a project by the [ODISSEI Social Data Science (SoDa) team](https://odissei-data.nl/nl/event/soda-data-drop-in/).
 Do you have questions, suggestions, or remarks on the technical implementation?
 Create an issue in the issue tracker or feel free to contact [Qixiang Fang](https://github.com/fqixiang) or [Shiyu Dong](https://github.com/shiyuishere).